snstac/seatak/docs/config.md

 ### Change TAK / CoT Destination

-By default, AirTAK sends Cursor on Target messages to the ATAK Mesh SA multicast group & port: ``udp://239.2.3.1:6969`` (expressed as a read-only port via ``udp+wo://...``).
+By default, SeaTAK sends Cursor on Target messages to the ATAK Mesh SA multicast group & port: ``udp://239.2.3.1:6969`` (expressed as a read-only port via ``udp+wo://...``).

-To send CoT to a different destination, you'll need to SSH into AirTAK and change the configuration for ``adsbcot``.
+To send CoT to a different destination, you'll need to SSH into SeaTAK and change the configuration for ``adsbcot``.

-1. SSH into AirTAK: ``ssh pi@airtak.local``
+1. SSH into SeaTAK: ``ssh pi@seatak.local``
 2. Edit adsbcot's configuration: ``sudo nano /boot/adsbcot-config.txt`` (N.B.
 This is *not* an INI-style file.)
 3. Save & reboot.

 ### Change dump1090-fa & dump978-fa SDR serial numbers

-AirTAK comes with SDR serial numbers hard-coded for the AirTAK v1 hardware kit.
-If you’re using the AirTAK OS with other SDRs, you’ll need to change these hard-coded values.
+SeaTAK comes with SDR serial numbers hard-coded for the SeaTAK v1 hardware kit.
+If you’re using the SeaTAK OS with other SDRs, you’ll need to change these hard-coded values.

 #### Changing dump1090-fa SDR serial number

-1. SSH into the AirTAK: ``ssh pi@airtak.local``
+1. SSH into the SeaTAK: ``ssh pi@seatak.local``
 2. List the serial numbers of the installed SDRs by typing the command: ``rtl_test``

 ![Example rtl_test output with 1 SDR.](https://images.squarespace-cdn.com/content/v1/6477cab5986c146297acea21/8d1ecb30-17f4-4225-a7c6-76eca789b645/Screen+Shot+2023-07-08+at+11.48.45+AM.png)